-Born in Walthamstow in March 1834, William Morris founded the Arts and Crafts Movement in Britain and designed some of the most recognisable textile patterns of the nineteenth century.
+Born in Walthamstow in March 1834, William Morris founded the Arts and Crafts movement in Britain.
+Discover how he was inspired by nature and went on to design some of the most recognisable textile patterns of the 19th century.

-At the age of 18, Morris enrolled as a student at the University of Oxford in preparation to join the clergy.
+At the age of 18, William Morris enrolled as a student at the University of Oxford in preparation for joining the clergy.
 It was here that he met his life-long friend and creative partner, Edward Burne-Jones.

-Having become disillusioned with the church during his studies, Morris and Burne-Jones instead decided to pursue a creative life and left for London where they met the Pre-Raphaelite painter, Dante Gabriel Rossetti.
+Having become disillusioned with the church during their studies, Morris and Burne-Jones instead decided to pursue a creative life.
+They left for London, where they met the pre-Raphaelite painter, Dante Gabriel Rossetti.

-Initially apprenticed to an architect, Morris soon found his true vocation in designing furniture and patterns for textiles.
+Morris was initially apprenticed to an architect but soon found his true vocation in designing furniture and patterns for textiles.

-The house was decorated by many of the Pre-Raphaelite circle; Rossetti and Burne-Jones both painted murals and furniture, and Burne-Jones also designed stained glass for the house, describing it as 'the most beautifullest place on earth'.
+The house was decorated by many of the pre-Raphaelite circle.
+Rossetti and Burne-Jones both painted murals and furniture.
+Burne-Jones also designed stained glass for the house, describing it as 'the most beautifullest place on earth'.

 Morris & Co.

-Morris, Marshall, Faulkner & Co., known to its partners as ‘The Firm’, was a decorative arts company established by Morris and his close acquaintances in 1861.
+William Morris’s frustration at being unable to find furnishings to his taste led him to create his own.
+Morris, Marshall, Faulkner & Co. (known to its partners as ‘The Firm’) was the decorative arts company founded by Morris and his close acquaintances in 1861.

 Literature and the printed word

-His interest in the printing of books led him, in later life, to establish the Kelmscott Press.
+His interest in the way books were made led him, in later life, to establish the Kelmscott Press.
 It was under the press that Morris and Burne-Jones worked together to create their renowned edition of the Works of Geoffrey Chaucer, which has been described as the most beautiful printed book in existence.

-Morris died on 3rd October 1896 at the age of 62, leaving behind some of the most iconic pieces of decorative art of the nineteenth century.
+Morris died on 3 October 1896 at the age of 62, leaving behind some of the most iconic pieces of decorative art of the 19th century.